unalmis/automate/readme.md

 ### pull.sh

-Updates all local repositories in the current directory, recursively.
+Updates local repositories in the current directory, recursively.

 ---

 ### replace.sh

-Replaces strings within files in the current directory, recursively.
+Replaces strings in files in the current directory, recursively.